DataDog/dd-trace-php/UPGRADE-0.10.md

 # Upgrade to 0.10

 <aside class="warning">
 This is a breaking change.
-Read carefully through the docs for the easy step to migrsate.
+Read carefully through the docs for the easy steps to migrate.
 </aside>

 ## Composer users